Idukki

 How to Measure UGC ROI: Formula, Attribution, Templates

-Incremental revenue minus fully-loaded cost, divided by cost.
-Use holdout testing for attribution.
-KPI stack, reporting cadence, and common pitfalls.
+Incremental revenue minus fully-loaded cost, over cost.
+Holdout testing for attribution.
+The KPI stack, the reporting cadence, and the pitfalls that inflate the number.

 UGC ROI = (incremental revenue attributable to UGC – fully-loaded programme cost) / fully-loaded programme cost, measured over a same-store, same-period window.
 The methodology below uses holdout testing for incrementality and standardises cost across platform fees, moderation labour, rights collection, and creative time.

 Incremental revenue is the additional revenue UGC drove versus a control.
-Not gross revenue from UGC-touched sessions, that overstates by 3–5x because most of those visitors would have purchased anyway.
-Use holdout cohorts: 10% of traffic sees the page without UGC for 4+ weeks; the conversion delta is your incremental.
+It is not gross revenue from UGC-touched sessions, which overstates by 3–5x because most of those visitors would have bought anyway.
+Use holdout cohorts: 10% of traffic sees the page without UGC for 4+ weeks, and the conversion delta is your incremental.
+Everything else is borrowed credit.

 Fully-loaded cost components